Improvements in Compressional Properties of High-Lofts

 Add to My Favorite Refer it to Friend Report Broken Link

-4. Acoustical Absorptive Properties of Nonwovens
+4. Preparation and Properties of Cotton-Eastar Nonwovens

 5. Nonwovens From PTT Staple Fibers